Waikato/kiwiwords/docs/index.md

 ### GitHub Repository

-Our [Github repository](https://github.com/Waikato/kiwiwords/) provides relevant code for each project (e.g. for collecting, cleaning and analysing the data).
+Our [GitHub repository](https://github.com/Waikato/kiwiwords/) provides relevant code for each project (e.g. for collecting, cleaning and analysing the data).

 ### Get in touch